Lackawanna County DUI Lawyers

 Proudly Fight For The Best Results in Your Case Serving Lackawanna County & the Surrounding Areas

 Throughout Pennsylvania, it is strictly illegal for a driver to operate a motor vehicle while intoxicated or impaired.
 Doing so may result in a driving under the influence (DUI) arrest, charge, and ultimate conviction.
 However, as with any alleged criminal violation, there are always ways to defend yourself from the harsh, unforgiving criminal justice system if you get accused of a DUI.

-To discover your rights and legal options after a DUI arrest, come to O’Malley Law Office, LLC.
-Our Lackawanna County DUI defense lawyers are backed by decades of combined legal experience handling complex, high-stakes cases.
+To discover your rights and legal options after a DUI arrest, come to the criminal defense attorneys at O’Malley Law Office, LLC.
+Our Lackawanna County DUI lawyers are backed by decades of combined legal experience handling complex, high-stakes cases.
 We know how much is on the line and will do everything in our power to get you comfortably through this difficult time.